Janmajaya007/Movie_Booking_Application_RBP/README.md

 # Movie_Booking_Application_RBP
 This git repository contains the Movie Booking Application RBP program under Cognizant

-This Movie Ticket Booking application is developed in Microservice base technology in Java EE.
+This Movie Ticket Booking application is developed in Microservice based technology in Java EE.
 There are two microservices;-
 a.
 UserManagement
 b.
 Movie_Booking_Application